Raisin Cake Recipes | Boiled Raisin Cake, Orange Raisin Walnut & More

 Ingredients

-6 oz can frozen orange juice, 3/4 cup
+6 oz frozen orange juice concentrate (about 3/4 cup), not diluted

 2 cups flour